APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-background.md

 date: 2024-10-22 7:50 PM
 ---

-Thesis: what is UC and UCLA philosophy? (insert the quote about even the smallest thing mattering from the 2024 toolkit)
+Thesis: What is UC and UCLA philosophy? (insert the quote about even the smallest thing mattering from the 2024 toolkit)

+Thesis1: The philosophy of the school is handling that is content-neutral

+Thesis2: The philosophy of the schools is the support of academic freedom

+Thesis3: The philosophy of the school is freedom of speech

+Thesis4: Free speech is not an unconditional constitutional right

+Thesis4: It would appear as though school involvement and oversight are in circumstances where protest activities interfere with UCLA's public image.
+Rather than legal conditions, it would appear as though these are the conditions under which UCLA gets involved.

 ### Background and context